floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_openid_advanced_config.md

     oidc.client_secret: "client-secret-from-idp"
     oidc.idp.openid_configuration_url: "https://your.idp/.../.well-known/openid-configuration"
     oidc.idp.proxy: "https://your.outbreaking.proxy:8080"
-    user_mapping.roles.from_comma_separated_string: roles
+    user_mapping.roles.from_comma_separated_string: oidc_id_token.roles
     user_mapping.attrs.from:
-      department: department.number
+      department: oidc_id_token.department_number
-      email_address: user.email
+      email_address: oidc_id_token.email
 ```

-This adds the attributes `department` and `email_address` to the Search Guard user and sets them to the respective values from the JWT claims.
+This adds the attributes `department` and `email_address` to the Search Guard user and sets them to the respective values from the claims of the OIDC ID token.
 The types from the JSON claim structure are preserved, i.e., arrays remain arrays and objects remain objects, etc.

 In the Search Guard role configuration, the attributes can be then used like this: